dradtke/allegro_tiled/README.md

 Then simply run `cmake .` followed by `make` in the root folder to compile it, and optionally `sudo make install` to handle installation.
 To run the example, cd to the examples folder and type `LD_LIBRARY_PATH=.. ./example`.
 Use the arrow keys to scroll and Space to reload the map file.

+If you wish to disable building the example, simply run cmake with `-DWANT_EXAMPLE=Off` before building the library.

+CMake will configure the build for a static library by default.
+If you would like to build a shared library instead, add `-DBUILD_SHARED_LIBS` to the cmake command above.

 On Other Platorms:
 ------------------